There are a ton of reasons why Affiliate Marketing is better than MLM. In this article, I list a few of my favorites.

 As an affiliate marketer, thousands of companies will pay you to sell their products.
 In most cases, all you have to do is apply to be an affiliate marketer for their company.

 On the other hand, MLMs charge you money when you join as a distributor.
-You are paying THEM for the privilege of selling their products and making THEM money.
-That’s insane.
+You are paying THEM for the privilege of selling THEIR products and making THEM money.

 No wonder nobody can make money with MLM.